 The M1 became a smash hit, with many of its presets now etched into music history.
 As well as that organ bass and piano, who could forget the SlapBass patch, as used in the Seinfeld theme tune?

 If you fancy a second-hand M1, you should be able to pick one up for less than $500, but the easier and more affordable option would be to pick up one of Korg’s own authentic software emulations.
-There’s an M1 plugin for PC/Mac that includes all the sounds from the original and its expansion cards, and an (opens in new tab)iOS version (opens in new tab).
+There’s an M1 plugin for PC/Mac that includes all the sounds from the original and its expansion cards, and an iOS version.